 Consuming an artichoke raw means your dog will get the maximum nutritional benefit.
 Just remove the outer leaves.
 Then you’re ready to cut it up for your dog so they can chow down.

 Try to get a freshly picked artichoke.
-You can tell it’s fresh if it makes a squeaky sound when it’s squeezed.
+You can tell it’s fresh if it makes a squeaky sound when it is squeezed.

 Conclusion on Artichokes

-There’s nothing toxic about artichokes.
-It’s a health food for dogs, but there are some risks.
-Avoid a possibility that your dog could choke on an artichoke.
+Artichokes are a health food for dogs too, but avoid a choking possibility.
 Such blockages are dangerous, sometimes fatal.
-Raw, and cut up into small pieces, is recommended.
+Raw, and cut up into small pieces, is best.
 Feed your dog an artichoke plain, without added ingredients.